spinkube/containerd-shim-spin/conformance-tests/README.md

     ```

 ## Running tests
 Containerd can only be executed as a root user.
-Choose one of the following options
+Choose one of the following option, being sure to pass the path to the Spin and `ctr` binaries as arguments.
 1. Build the `conformance-tests` bin and excute it as sudo user:
     ```sh
     cargo build
-    sudo ../target/debug/conformance-tests
+    sudo ../target/debug/conformance-tests /path/to/spin /path/to/ctr
     ```
 2. Run cargo as root by passing in the environment from the user's context and full path to cargo:
     ```sh
-    sudo -E $HOME/.cargo/bin/cargo run
+    sudo -E $HOME/.cargo/bin/cargo run /path/to/spin /path/to/ctr
     ```
 3. Follow the [containerd instructions](https://github.com/containerd/containerd/blob/main/docs/rootless.md) to configure it to be runnable as a non-root user